Report illegal parking

 This program seeks to manage the misuse of permits.
 MPS permits are issued by the Roads & Maritime Services (RMS) to people with a disability or to an organisation who transports people with a disability to allow easier parking and access.

 You must display both your NSW Mobility Parking Scheme permit (license style card) and your Australian Disability Parking Permit (large purple card) in order to obtain parking concessions.
 The side marked ‘this side up’ must be clearly displayed on the left hand (passenger) side of the vehicle windscreen or passenger window, or if not practical on any window.

 Improper use of MPS permit

-RMS provides councils with a watch list of revoked permits which enables officers to check the validity.
-If a permit is being used in breach of any conditions of the scheme authorised officers may report the incident to the RMS, issue a penalty notice and/or confiscate the permit.
+RMS provides councils with a 'watch list' of cancelled permits which enables officers to check they are valid.
+If a permit is being used in breach of any conditions of the scheme, authorised officers may report the incident to the RMS, issue a penalty notice and/or confiscate the permit.